Frankity/AxeChat/README.md

 # AxeChat
-Irc client written in C# using some frienly library :)
+Irc client written in C# using some friendly library :)